VasilisAvgoustakis/MathTools/README.md

-A Class containing some static math methods that I programmed to help me deepen my understanding regarding some basic mathematical concepts from the first semester of my computer science studies.
+A Class containing some static math methods that I programmed to help me deepen my understanding of some basic mathematical concepts from the first semester of my computer science studies.
 The class may be expanded in the future.